-Effective July 1, 2014: New federal legislation, called “Canadian Anti-Spam Law” (CASL), imposes a range of requirements on all types of CEMs, including email, text messages, and even certain direct message social media messages.
+Canada’s Anti-Spam Legislation imposes a range of requirements on all types of “commercial electronic messages” or CEMs, including email, text messages, and even certain direct message social media messages.
 This law applies to every Canadian business or non-profit that sends out emails or other forms of electronic message.

 Penalties for non-compliance with CASL are significant.
 Businesses can be fined up to $10,000,000.
 Director and officers are liable if they participate in or acquiesce to violations.

 Your business can avoid these risks by becoming CASL compliant.
 You can continue to use email and other forms of electronic messaging in a lawful manner, maximize your number of express consents, and reduce the risk of director and officer liability.